markjfisher/fujinet-nio/docs/network_device_protocol.md

 ## HTTP request lifecycle (HTTP/HTTPS schemes)

 ### Overview

 HTTP requests are created by `Open()`.

 If the request has a body (POST/PUT and optional others), the body is streamed via `Write()` calls.
 The request is dispatched automatically when the body is complete (or immediately for no-body requests).

 Response data is retrieved with `Read()`.

 ### Body-required methods

-- For HTTP:
+For HTTP:
 - POST and PUT MAY require a body (depending on `bodyLenHint`).
 - GET/HEAD/DELETE typically have no body (we do not rely on a body for these in v1).

 ### Dispatch / commit rule (authoritative)

 - If `bodyLenHint == 0`:
   - The request MUST be dispatched immediately during `Open()`.

 - If `bodyLenHint > 0`:
   - `Open()` MUST return `needs_body_write=1` in the Open response flags.
   - The client MUST send body bytes via one or more `Write(handle, offset, bytes)` calls.
   - The request MUST be dispatched automatically once the device has received exactly `bodyLenHint` bytes total for that handle.
   - `Read()` / `Info()` before dispatch completion MUST return `NotReady` (unless an error occurs).

 ### Write() rules for HTTP body streaming

 - Offsets:
   - Offsets MUST be sequential (0..N) for HTTP request bodies.
   - If a `Write()` offset is non-sequential (gap or rewind), the device MUST return `InvalidRequest`.

 - Length:
   - Total bytes written MUST NOT exceed `bodyLenHint`.
     If it would exceed, the device MUST return `InvalidRequest`.

 - Backpressure:
   - If the device cannot accept more body bytes right now, `Write()` MAY return `DeviceBusy`.

 ### Errors during upload / dispatch

-- If the body upload fails or dispatch fails, subsequent `Info/Read` MUST return an appropriate error (typically `IOError`) and the handle remains closeable.
+If the body upload fails or dispatch fails, subsequent `Info/Read` MUST return an appropriate error (typically `IOError`) and the handle remains closeable.

+### Contrast: TCP stream lifecycle (tcp scheme)

+TCP uses the same v1 commands (Open/Write/Read/Info/Close) but differs from HTTP:

+- There is no HTTP method or request/response concept.
+- `Write()` maps to streaming `send()` and is not gated by `needs_body_write`.
+- `Read()` maps to streaming `recv()`.
+- Offsets are still required by the v1 protocol, but for TCP they are interpreted as **monotonic stream cursors** (sequential offsets only).
+- `Info()` uses `headerBytes` for **pseudo headers** that expose TCP state (connected, bytes available, last error, etc.).

+See `docs/network_device_tcp.md` for the full TCP mapping and pseudo header keys.

 ---